 My local building inspector told me “the best leak detector is your nose” because natural gas smells like rotten eggs.
 I do give my pipe joints a sniff but a leak can be missed especially if there’s a draft or breeze.

 I considered several types of gas leak detectors both electronic and foaming liquids.
 My concern about electronic gas leak detectors are:

 - May produce false alarms due to chemicals in the pipe thread sealant

 - The really good ones are expensive and I couldn’t justify buying one

 - Less expensive detectors give limited information about the extent of a gas leak, can take a while to warm up and/or produce a reliable reading.

-Therefore I chose the Camco 10324 Gas Leak Detector 8 oz spray bottle which costs about $9.
+Therefore I chose the Camco Gas Leak Detector 8 oz spray bottle.
 Just spray it on the pipe joint and bubbles should form within 5 seconds if there’s a leak.
 The bubbles will tell me exactly where and how much the joint is leaking gas.
 You can also try liquid dish soap and water but the Camco product is designed to flow evenly into tight connections.
 It’s non-corrosive, leaves no greasy residue and is non-flammable:

 How to Check Pipes for Natural Gas Leaks

 All pipe joints and fittings must be checked for natural gas leaks.
 Spray the Camco 10324 Gas Leak Detector on a joint and look closely around the joint for bubbles indicating a gas leak: